rizvi-ha/rizvi-ha/README.md

 # Hi, I’m Hassan Rizvi, a 4th-year CS student at UCLA

-- 👀 I’m interested in software reliability, software architecture, systems programming, embedded programming, robotics and much much more
+- 👀 I’m broadly interested in software reliability, software architecture, systems programming, embedded programming, robotics and much much more

 - 📘 In my free time I'm currently studying Mandarin, neuroscience, gardening, and the best restaurants in LA